Rigidity of singular de-Sitter tori with respect to their lightlike bi-foliation: Singular constant curvature Lorentzian surfaces

-In particular, we have the following consequences. \begin{enumerate} \item A closed singular $\R^{1,1}$-surface $S$ cannot have a single singularity.
-More precisely: \begin{enumerate} \item either $S$ is regular, \emph{i.e.} is a flat Lorentzian torus; \item or $S$ has exactly two singularities of opposite signs; \item or else $S$ has at least three singularities. \end{enumerate} \item The area of a closed singular $\dS$-surface is entirely determined by the angles at its singularities. \item If a closed singular $\dS$-surface $S$ has a single singularity $x$, then $x$ has a positive angle equal to the area $\mathcal{A}(S)\in\R^*_+$ of $S$. \end{enumerate} \end{proposition} \begin{proof} Let us denote by $\Sigma$ the singular set of $S$, and by $S^*=S\setminus\Sigma$ the $\X$-surface associated to $S$.
+In particular, we have the following consequences. \begin{enumerate} \item A compact singular $\R^{1,1}$-surface $S$ with timelike geodesic boundary cannot have a single singularity: if it is not regular, then it has at least two singularities (which have opposite signs if there are exactly two singularities). \item The area of a compact singular $\dS$-surface with timelike geodesic boundary is entirely determined by the angles at its singularities. \item If a compact singular $\dS$-surface with timelike geodesic boundary has a single singularity $x$, then $x$ has a positive angle equal to the area $\mathcal{A}(S)\in\R^*_+$ of $S$. \end{enumerate} \end{proposition} \begin{proof} Let us denote by $\Sigma$ the singular set of $S$, and by $S^*=S\setminus\Sigma$ the $\X$-surface associated to $S$.
 A general topological fact ensures that $S$ admits a finite triangulation \emph{subordinate} to any given covering, \emph{i.e.} each of which triangle is contained in an open set of the chosen covering.
 Let us choose a singular $\X$-atlas of $S$, each of which chart domain is a normal convex neighbourhood of any of its points.
 Around a singular point of $S$, we use a natural generalization in the singular setting of the usual notion of normal convex neighbourhood, introduced in Proposition \ref{propositiondefinition-propertygeodesics} below.
-This allows us to consider a triangulation $\mathcal{T}$ of $S$, whose set of vertices, edges and faces (namely triangles) are respectively denoted by $\mathcal{V}$, $\mathcal{E}$ and $\mathcal{F}$, and such that: \begin{enumerate} \item $\Sigma$ is contained in the vertex set $\mathcal{V}$; \item the interior of any edge $e\in\mathcal{E}$ is a geodesic interval of timelike or spacelike signature. \end{enumerate}
+This allows us to consider a finite triangulation of $S$ whose vertices contain all the singularities of $S$, and whose edges interiors are geodesic.
+A slight deformation of such a triangulation ensures that all of its edges are transverse to any given smooth foliation $\mathcal{F}$ of $S$.
+Since the edges are compact and in finite number, their tangent lines can even be assumed to avoid any small enough cone around the line bundle tangent to $\mathcal{F}$.
+But by taking the image of the singular $\X$-structure $\mu$ of $S$ by a suitable diffeomorphism $f$, we can assume the spacelike cone $\mathcal{C}^{space}$ to be as narrow as we want, namely arbitrarily close to a foliation $\mathcal{F}$ tangent to the interior of $\mathcal{C}^{space}$ (this is achieved by pushing $\mu$ by a large iterate of an Anosov diffeomorphism of $S$ having $\mathcal{F}$ as unstable foliation, and whose stable line bundle avoids $\mathcal{C}^{space}$).
+There exists then a triangulation of $S$ whose edges interiors are timelike geodesics of the singular $\X$-structure $f_*\mu$.
+By taking the preimage of the latter triangulation by $f$, we obtain a finite triangulation $\mathcal{T}$ of $S$ whose vertices $\mathcal{V}$ contain all the singularities of $\mu$, and whose edges are timelike geodesics of $\mu$.
+Formula \eqref{equation-GaussBonnet} follows from a Lorentzian counterpart of the Gau{\ss}-Bonnet formula, proved in \cite[Theorem p.80]{birmanGaussBonnetTheorem2dimensional1984} for compact subsets of regular Lorentzian surfaces having piecewise smooth timelike boundaries, and which takes into account the angles at the breaking points (see also \cite{avez_formule_1963,chern_pseudo_1963} for analogous formulae in any signatures and dimensions and with intrisic proofs, but in the boundaryless setting).
+The first step is to write the Gau{\ss}-Bonnet formula for triangles.
+The three edges of any triangle $T\in\mathcal{F}$ of the triangulation $\mathcal{T}$ are oriented to match the orientation of $\partial T$ induced by the one of $S$, and are denoted by $(T_1,T_2,T_3)$ in the positive cyclic order in which they are met when following the orientation of $\partial T$.
+Denoting by $(T^1,T^2,T^3)$ the vertices of $T$ with $T_i$ going from $T^i$ to $T^{i+1}$ (and $T^4=T^1$), let $\alpha(T^i,T)=\angleLorentzien{T_{i-1}}{T_i}$ be the angle at $T^i$ from $T_{i-1}$ to $T_i$ (with $T_0=T_3$) defined in \eqref{equation-definitionangleentregeodesiques}.
+The formula proved in \cite[Theorem p.80]{birmanGaussBonnetTheorem2dimensional1984} translates then in our setting as: